The House of the Spirits

 The House of the Spirits (La casa de los espíritus, 1982) is the debut novel of Isabel Allende.
-The novel was rejected by several Spanish-language publishers before being published in 1982.
+The novel was rejected by several Spanish-language publishers before being published in Barcelona in 1982.
 It became an instant best-seller, was critically acclaimed, and catapulted Allende to literary stardom.
 The novel was named Best Novel of the Year in Chile in 1982, and Allende received the country's Panorama Literario award.
 The House of the Spirits has been translated into over 20 languages.

 The book was first conceived by Allende when she received news that her 100-year-old grandfather was dying.
 She began to write him a letter that ultimately became the manuscript of The House of the Spirits.
 Her novel is influenced by Gabriel García Márquez’s novel One Hundred Years of Solitude.

 The story details the life of the Trueba family, spanning four generations, and tracing the post-colonial social and political upheavals of Chile – though the country's name and the names of figures closely paralleling historical ones, such as "the Candidate/President" (Salvador Allende) or "the Poet" (Pablo Neruda), are never explicitly given.
 The story is told mainly from the perspective of two protagonists (Esteban and Alba) and incorporates elements of magical realism.

 Plot summary

-The story starts with the del Valle family, focusing upon the youngest and the oldest daughters of the family, Clara and Rosa.
+The story starts with the del Valle family, focusing upon the youngest and the eldest daughters of the family, Clara and Rosa.
 The youngest daughter, Clara del Valle, has paranormal powers and keeps a detailed diary of her life.
 Using her powers, Clara predicts that an accidental death will occur in the family.
 Shortly after this, Clara's sister, Rosa the Beautiful, is killed by poison intended for her father who is running for the Senate.
 Clara is shocked into muteness after witnessing the autopsy performed on her sister's body.
 Rosa's fiancé, a poor miner named Esteban Trueba, is devastated and attempts to mend his broken heart by devoting his life to restoring his family hacienda, Las Tres Marías, which has fallen into poverty and disrepair.
 He sends money to his spinster sister who takes care of their arthritic mother in town.
 Through a combination of intimidation and reward, he enforces respect and labor from the fearful peasants and turns Tres Marías into a "model hacienda".
 He turns the first peasant who spoke to him upon arrival, Pedro Segundo, into his foreman, who quickly becomes the closest thing that Trueba ever has to an actual friend during his life.
 He rapes many of the peasant women and children, and his first victim, then 15 year old Pancha García, becomes the mother of his bastard son, Esteban García.
 Throughout the novel, he visits Transito Soto, a prostitute.
 With Esteban's help, she becomes a wildly successful brothel madam in the city and always is willing to repay the favor to him.